‘He has to fix this’: Seahawks’ Chris Carson again under microscope after 3rd lost fumble in 3 games

 “He’s had three remarkable, remarkable punches that have knocked the ball out,” Seahawks coach Pete Carroll said, referencing Carson’s three lost fumbles this season.
 “He was covering it up, and he knew, he was conscious, it was right in the right place and it happened again.”

 With backup running back Rashaad Penny out with a hamstring injury, C.J.
-Prosise who replaced Carson to open the Seahawks’ next offensive series, and it was Prosise who was given a goal-line carry in the fourth quarter.
+Prosise replaced Carson to open the Seahawks’ next offensive series, and it was Prosise who was given a goal-line carry in the fourth quarter.

 Carson did have five carries after his second-quarter fumble — netting 4 yards on those five carries — but the Seahawks had to largely abandon the run in the second half as they trailed by as many as 20 points.

-“We needed to get him out of there some, just to give him some time to whatever, separate from it, and then put him back in, let him play some and just work out way back out of it,” Carroll said.
+“We needed to get him out of there some, just to give him some time to whatever, separate from it, and then put him back in, let him play some and just work his way back out of it,” Carroll said.
 “He’s been a marvelous player on this team and he has to fix this.
 I can’t fix it for him, but we’ll help him and count on him to come back and play good football for us.”

 Russell Wilson also expressed his confidence in Carson.